MegiMenalla/Human-resource-management-system-software/README.md

 In this case, you will be sent a random 10 digits code in your email address.
 Use that code as your password to log in and than change it in  the 'change password' page.

-This proccess can also be done from the HR's page where th hr, knowing your email, can send you a link which will direct you to reseting your password.
+This proccess can also be done from the HR's page where the HR, knowing your email, can send you a link which will direct you to reseting your password.

 -----